smithy-lang/smithy/docs/source/spec/event-streams.rst

 .. important::

-    Not all protocols support intial messages.
+    Not all protocols support initial messages.
 Check trait binding and protocol documentation before adding initial messages to an operation.